Chestnut rail: Behavior

 Their nests are shaped into platforms and range in size from 35–50 cm in diameter, and 5–10 cm in depth.
 They are built in mangrove trees out of predominantly mangrove sticks, along with some leaves and seedlings.
-Clutch size ranges from 2-4 eggs per brood.
+Clutch size ranges from 2–5 eggs per brood.
+In dimensions, three eggs of one clutch were about 53 x 35 mm while one egg from a different clutch was 46 x 35 mm.
+The chicks are a dark brown and leave the nest soon after hatching.